instinctivecreations/mobile-futon-service/README.md

-Credits to daleyharvey for providing the base code of Android Mobile Futon online: https://github.com/daleharvey/Android-MobileFuton
+Credits to daleharvey for providing the base code of Android Mobile Futon online: https://github.com/daleharvey/Android-MobileFuton